manueljlz/gcphone/readme.md

 ## Instructions for use

-  - To put the gcphone to work on your server you must follow these steps

-  - 1º Copy all the files from the resources folder and add them to the folder called gcphone on your server
+  - 1º Copy all the files from the resources folder and add them to the folder called GCPhone on your server

-  - 2º For the bank application to work, you need the script on your NewBanking server, since it uses this script

-  - 3º In order to make use of sending messages to public services, you must have the following script on your server and configure it for operation
+## Troubleshooting

-  - 4º If once the gcphone is inserted, it does not load the images, try to delete the cache of the server and your FiveM and it will be ready for operation
+  - If the script doesn't load the images, try to delete the cache of the server and your FiveM and it will be ready for operation
 ## Requirements

-  - Official website esx_addons_gcphone -> https://github.com/N3MTV/gcphone/tree/master/resources/esx_addons_gcphone
+  - Official website esx_addons_gcphone -> https://github.com/N3MTV/gcphone/tree/master/resources/esx_addons_gcphone (To make use of sending messages to public services)
-  - Official website new_banking -> https://github.com/NewWayRP/new_banking
+  - Official website new_banking -> https://github.com/NewWayRP/new_banking (For the bank application to work)

 ## Credits